How did Google Talk change from a dream to a nightmare?

 After Gmail, Google came up with Google Talk which is a hack on top of the popular free mail service.
 To “talk” to someone, you already had their Gmail (or jabber) address, so you thought you’d send a buddy request to said address thinking they might just happen to use Google Talk.
 Indeed they do, and they approve your request: they appear on your buddy list.
 Now you know for sure when they’re “online” (2000s’ vocabulary, I know), and you know when you send them the message, they’ll see your message.
 If they are offline, it will deliver the message whenever they get online.
 They can tell you that they’re busy at any moment, and so the client tells you exactly so and encourages you not to disturb.
 They have a web version or a lightweight Windows client that is probably the cleanest Windows chat client ever written.
 If you use Linux/Mac, fine, just use GAIM/Purple/iChat/whatever.
 If you use Android, you have Google Talk, which is also a nice, lightweight, unintrusive client.
 If you wish to use any other client on any other platform, it still works, too.
 Regardless of what client you use, it just works the same way.
 You get the messages regardless of what client you use or how many computers you signed on.
 You know exactly who is on your buddy list and who will see your messages and who will be able to message you.
 If someone has a nickname, and you don’t like it, you can rename the person so you recognize them.
 Or if the person used their real name, and you only know them by their nickname, you can rename them too.
 If someone annoys you, you can revoke the authorization, and they bother you no more.
 If you both happen to use Google’s clients, you can send/receive files, have voice and video chats, which is nice.
 But for general messaging, Google Talk works with literally everything.
 If a client doesn’t support enhanced functions, the voice/video call buttons won’t get lit up.
 But when it works, I have had talks for 5 hours on a spotty connection.
 It barely consumed any bandwidth.
 Life was great.
 Nothing fucked with you.

 Then, Google decided they need to rebrand Google Talk to Hangouts.
-So then they tell you that you need a Google Plus account, which they would nudge and trick you to create one.
-After a year, you finally get tricked to the Google+ meme and hope your friends did, too.
-So you have to use the Google Hangouts on a separate tab in the browser, or it gets juxtaposed to your Gmail, which will slow your lastest i5 laptop down and makes your fan whirr like crazy just to have one conversation.
+So then they tell you that you need a Google+ account, which they would nudge and trick you to create one.
+After a year, you finally fell for the Google+ meme and secretly hope your friends did, too.
+So you have to use the Google Hangouts on a separate tab in the browser, or it gets juxtaposed to your Gmail.
+Either way it will slow your lastest Intel i5 laptop down and make your fan whirr like crazy just to have one conversation.
 It doesn’t provide a native desktop app, the desktop version no longer works, and the phone version works like shit.
-You can’t use a Jabber client on it, or maybe you can, but there is no official documentation.
+You can’t use a Jabber client with it, or maybe you can, but there is no official documentation.
 At least they don’t want you to use any client anymore.